 The Lakeside Symphony Orchestra summer concert series is supported by the Ohio Arts Council.

 In order to provide quality entertainment, speakers, recreational activities and maintenance to our grounds and buildings, Lakeside Chautauqua is a gated community.
 Guests are required to pay a Chautauqua Pass fee to enter the grounds during the Chautauqua summer season.

-Complimentary passes are also available for church services, Chaplain's Hour, movies, shopping, dining and walking in Lakeside.
-To park your vehicle on the grounds, a Daily Auto Pass is required.
+Complimentary Passes are also available for church services, Faith for Living Hour, laundry, movies, shopping, dining and walking in Lakeside.
+To park your vehicle in Lakeside a Daily Auto Pass is required.
 For specific costs, visit the Admission & Chautauqua Fee Schedule page.Purchase Passes Online